kanopi/drupal-integrations/README.md

 - Prevents the user from updating Drupal core with Drush
 - Configures the trusted host patterns to avoid a warning that is not applicable to Panthoen
 - Ignores large cache directories (e.g. node modules and bower components)
+- Orders the alternate settings files for Kanopi development

 ## Enabling this project